Two stability theorems on plethysms of Schur functions: Signed Weight Lemma

 and so $\pi^\+_1 \ge 2+2N$.
 Therefore $t$ has at least $2+2N$ entries of~$1$, necessarily in its first row, and we see that boxes \hbox{$(1,6)$} and $(1,7)$ of $t$ both contain~$1$.
 Removing this \raisebox{1pt}{$\young(11)$} and deleting \raisebox{1pt}{$\young(\oM\tM)$} from positions $(3,1)$ and $(3,2)$ and then shifting boxes left or up (as seen when $N = 2$) defines a bijection $\SSYT(\sigma)_{(\pi^\-,\pi^\+)} \rightarrow \SSYT(f^{-1}(\sigma))_{(f^{-1}(\pi)^\-,f^{-1}(\pi)^\+)}$.

 \begin{example} The stable transition matrix $\KM(1)$ is shown in Figure~\ref{fig:444matrix} below.
 It was computed using the \textsc{Magma} code available as part of the arXiv submission of this paper using \hbox{\texttt{TwistedIntervalMatrix(2, [6,4,4,2] :}} \texttt{q := [10,2,2,2]);}.
 The entry relevant to Example~\ref{ex:444tableauBijection} is highlighted in bold in the bottom row.
-The rows (recording the signed weight defining the relevant product $e_{\alpha^\-}h_{\alpha^\+}$) and columns (recording the relevant Schur function, or shape of the semistandard signed tableau) are ordered by the total order $\ledot$ (see Definition~\ref{defn:twistedTotalOrder}) refining the $2$-twisted dominance order $\unlhddot$ (see Definition~\ref{defn:ellTwistedDominanceOrder}).
-The relevant $2$-decompositions (see Definition~\ref{defn:ellDecomposition}) are shown on the rows.
 As remarked at the end of \S\ref{subsec:symmetricFunctionsForSignedWeightLemma} it is instructive to check that the entries of $0$ correspond to pairs of partitions incomparable in the $2$-twisted dominance order. \end{example}

+To finish this example, note that the greatest partition in the $2$-twisted dominance order (see Definition~\ref{defn:ellTwistedDominanceOrder}) of $12+4M$ having first two columns of length $M+3$ is $(8+2M,2,2,2^M)$.
+By the definition in~\eqref{eq:444to822partitionSystem}, the least element of $\PSeq{M}$ is $(4+2M,4,4,2^M)$.
+Therefore for each $M \in \N_0$ we have